xabilopalf/GAMMANN-Vir/README.md

   ## 1) Anomaly Analysis

 Anomaly analysis involves detecting data points or observations that deviate significantly from expected patterns or normal behavior in a dataset.
 It is commonly used in time-series data, such as environmental or sensor readings, to identify unusual fluctuations or outliers that might indicate significant events or errors.
+This method represents each variable as a series of anomalies on a logarithmic scale, compared to the long-term average of the data.
+Anomalies for a given month $$\( p'(t) \)$$ were determined by subtracting the value of each month from its interannual average  (Eq.
+1), then averaging these differences to obtain the final annual anomaly ( $$\( p'annual \)$$ ; Eq.
+2).

 - **What the [`01_Anomaly_analysis.R`](https://github.com/xabilopalf/GAMMANN-Vir/blob/main/01_Anomaly_analysis.R) script does:**